 Frank Lloyd Wright’s revolutionary idea of the open floor plan was meant to change architecture and office layouts for the better.
 More light, open space, and easy collaboration between coworkers were supposed to increase productivity and foster a community feel at work.
 However, now it might be necessary to start soundproofing open office spaces because they aren’t as desired anymore for a couple reasons.

 Wright’s original designs for the open floor plan included expensive materials and a meticulous setup that many architects today have modified to cut costs and building time.
 However, cutting corners has created problems and given disadvantages to this type of office.
 The biggest one?
-Lack of sound privacy.
+Lack of speech privacy.

 A report by Gensler found that only 1 in 4 U.S. workers are in optimal workplace environments, and that over 50% of respondents in their study were distracted by others and could not focus at work.
 In an open layout, conversations are not confined to only the people involved and everyone is disturbed by noise traveling throughout the office.

-Even in an open layout office, make sure to give your employees places where they can go to get away from the noise.
+Even in an open office, make sure to give your employees places where they can go to get away from the noise.
 It doesn’t always have to involve soundproofing the whole office!
 A comfy break room, relaxing coffee corner, or meditation room are just a few examples.
-Hang quiet zone signs around these spaces so everyone is aware and respects them.
+Try hanging quiet zone signs around these spaces so everyone is aware of them and respects them.

 Did you implement any of these ideas in your open plan office that worked for you?
 Let us know in the comments below.